smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### *Data Augumentation*

 From the training data bar graph, it is evident that the images are not evenly distributed.
-The input dataset was enriched with two types of augumentations :
+The input dataset was enriched with two types of augumentations.

 **Existing Image Augumentation** : Created new images using images extracted from the training dataset and then jittering them.